cassiozen/mithryn-ttrpg/gm guide.md

 Remind players that tags can evolve.
 It’s fine to start rough narrow and reshape/ broaden as the character develops.

+### Complications

+Complications are the shadow side of tags.
+They make characters more interesting, the story more dynamic, and success feel earned.
+If tags are a spotlight, complications are the dramatic shadows that give the scene depth.

+#### Why Complications Matter

+- They keep things moving.
+Complications create friction, forcing choices and drama that simple success can’t.
+- They tie characters to the world.
+A debt, a curse, or a flaw isn’t just personal — it’s a hook for NPCs, factions, and story arcs.
+- They make victories feel sweeter.
+Overcoming a setback has more weight than cruising through unopposed.

+A well-designed complication is never just a penalty.
+It’s an invitation to play.

+#### Putting complications to play

+- Keep track of your PCs complications and keep them active.
+Look for natural opportunities to bring it into play.
+- Use complicaton as spotlight tools.
+Triggering someone’s complication isn’t about punishing them — it’s about pulling them into the center of the story.

+### Awarding New Tags

+Tags aren’t only chosen at character creation — they can also be earned in play.
+When a player does something extraordinary, the story itself can leave a mark on their character sheet.

+#### When to Grant a New Tag

+Give a player a new tag when three things line up:

+- **A Defining Moment**: The action is memorable, dramatic, or consequential for the whole table.
+It changes how the group sees the character, or how the world will remember them.
+- **Narrative creativity and problem-solving**: The player leaned on clever thinking, bold risks, or unique use of resources rather than just numbers on the sheet.
+This signals that their approach deserves to be codified.
+- **Lasting Significance**: The outcome changes the character’s story going forward — either a new strength, a reputation, or even a scar that follows them.

+If all three apply, you may award a new tag that captures the essence of what just happened.

+#### How to Phrase the Tag

+- Keep it grounded in the fiction: “Stared Down the Crimson Duke” instead of “Intimidation”.
+- Use the table’s words: if the group is joking that the character “always finds the back door,” that might become the tag.
+- Make it clear and situational: the tag should suggest when it applies without being so broad it could fit anywhere.

+#### Example Moments

+- A rogue talks down a mob ready to lynch a stranger → gains the tag Voice of the Crowd.
+- A fighter leaps from a burning tower with a hostage in their arms, somehow surviving → gains Fallbreaker.
+- A healer sacrifices their safety to shield villagers from a monster → gains Guardian of the Helpless.

+#### Limits and Balance

+Tags are rewards, not participation trophies.
+A character might earn one every few sessions, or only a handful across a whole campaign.
+Don’t overdo it — too many tags dilute their value.
+When the sheet starts feeling crowded, encourage players to retire or evolve older tags.

+#### "Awarding" a complicatgion

+Remember that complications can also emerge during gameplay.
+If the defining moment carried a cost or consequence, make the new tag a complication instead.

+##### When to Add a Complication

+A complication should be awarded when an action or outcome leaves behind a scar, promise, or twist that will echo forward.
+Ask yourself:

+- Did the moment leave a cost?
+Even in victory, did the character take on a burden?
+- Does it change how the world sees them?
+Reputation, notoriety, or obligation can stick.
+- Will it add tension later?
+If it creates fun hooks for you as GM, it’s a good complication.

+##### Group Complications

+Not all complications belong to a single character.
+Sometimes the fallout of an event is so big, or the stain on reputation so loud, that it clings to everyone involved.
+In these moments, you can award a group complication — a tag that sits on every character sheet at the table.
+Some examples include:

+- Shared Guilt or Blame: The party acted together, and the world sees them as one.
+- Collective Scar: Everyone was present for a defining moment.
+- Ongoing Stakes: The complication will shape how all of their adventures are received, not just one person’s.

+##### Tips for awarding a complication:

+Be generous but fair.
+Complications should arise from character choices, not random cruelty.

+- Ask for buy-in.
+When you award one, frame it as: “This feels like it might leave a mark.
+How about we write it as a complication?”
+- Keep them active.
+A complication that never shows up is wasted ink.
+Look for natural opportunities to bring it into play.
+- Use them as spotlight tools.
+Triggering someone’s complication isn’t about punishing them — it’s about pulling them into the center of the story.

 ## Dificulty Modifiers

 Not every challenge is equal.
 Sometimes the task is straightforward, other times it’s complicated by poor conditions, bad timing, or sheer impossibility.
 By default, a player’s Ability Score and Target Number (TN) already reflect how easy or hard something is for their character.
 Difficulty Modifiers exist only to make a task harder than usual.